Self-service client installation guide

 Traffic encryption

 During password reset, users enter security-sensitive information, such as answers to security questions and the new password.
-Adaxes encrypts all the security-sensitive data passed between the user's web browser and the Web interface even if you don't use SSL.
+Adaxes encrypts all the security-sensitive data passed between the user's web browser and the web interface, even if you don't use SSL.
 On the client side (web browser), the data is encrypted using a public key that is known to everyone.
-The encrypted data can be decrypted back only with the help of the private key that is never passed across the network and known exclusively to the Web interface.
+The encrypted data can be decrypted back only with the help of the private key that is never passed across the network and known exclusively to the web interface.

 FileVault on macOS